Our children are our future

 Your donation is administered by the Bank fuer Sozialwirtschaft and donors will be redirected to their website.
 To make a donation you will be asked for your name, surname, e-mail address, physical address in order to locate whether the donation comes from Germany or another country, the project you wish to support, the amount you would like to donate and bank data.
 The legal basis for this data processing is articel 6 paragraph 1b) GDPR.
 For further information please consult our privacy settings.

 Your donation is tax-deductable.
-EFCNI is a registered charity certified by the Munich Tax Office as eligible for support, certificate dated 26.08.2016, tax reference number 143/235/22619 and therefore can issue donation receipts.
+EFCNI is a registered charity certified by the Munich Tax Office as eligible for support, tax reference number 143/235/22619 and therefore can issue donation receipts.

 Please note: for donations via individual credit transfer please state your address information as intended purpose.